 A critical component to success for a startup or early stage company is the construction of proper governance and board oversight, but often many questions surround the “how” and “when.”
-In this session, we will address when to form a board, board selection, composition and compensation, the “nuts and bolts” of startup boards and common pitfalls to avoid.
-Join angel network leaders, Rick Timmins and Leslie Goldman and venture capitalist, entrepreneur Chris Staffel and Sandy Wallis for insights and lessons from the trenches.
+In this session, speakers addressed when to form a board, board selection, composition and compensation, the “nuts and bolts” of startup boards and common pitfalls to avoid.
+Attendees joined angel network leaders, Rick Timmins and Leslie Goldman and venture capitalist, entrepreneur Chris Staffel and Sandy Wallis for insights and lessons from the trenches.

 · When to form a board